karenjohn35/us_weather_app/README.md

   ```sh
   pip install dash plotly polars
   ```
-2. Get an API key at [https://api.openweathermap.org/data/2.5/weather](https://api.openweathermap.org/data/2.5/weather) and insert in Dash app when prompted.
+2. Get an API key at [https://openweathermap.org/price](https://openweathermap.org/price) and insert in Dash app when prompted.
+This app uses Current Weather so only a free plan is necessary.
 3. Clone the repository:

      ```sh